The Bitter Lesson of Diffusion Language Models for Agentic Workflows: A Comprehensive Reality Check: Preliminaries

 \subsection{Diffusion-based LLMs}

 Autoregressive LLMs follow a next-token prediction paradigm \citep{luo2025large}, in which tokens are decoded sequentially, one at a time.
 This inherent sequential nature limits decoding efficiency, particularly in generation-intensive scenarios.
 Inspired by diffusion probabilistic modeling \citep{yang2023diffusion}, dLLMs originally developed for continuous domains such as images \citep{amit2021segdiff} and audio \citep{nam2025diffusion}.
 Rather than relying on strict left-to-right generation, dLLMs generate tokens in parallel, offering greater potential for efficient inference acceleration \citep{wu2025fast}.
-As the parallel generation and sampling strategies differ slightly among the selected dLLMs, we provide a detailed summarization of their decoding strategies in Appendix~\ref{appendix:dllm_intro}.
+As the parallel generation and sampling strategies differ slightly among the selected dLLMs, we explore different dLLMs and several optimization techniques during decoding stage.